-This is the new format IBM have adopted for all their PC software, so it follows that at sometime in the future, IBM compatibles will have 3.5" compatibles will have drives as standard equipment.
+This is the new format IBM have adopted for all their PC software, so it follows that at sometime in the future, IBM compatibles will have 3.5" drives as standard equipment.

 But for now, you will need access to both types in order to maintain that all important ability to run anything written for your computer.